THE MAIDENHAIR TREE, GINKGO BILOBA

 Modern research has shown that the leaves have properties which can lower blood pressure and cholesterol levels and have some value in the treatment of angina pectoris.
 In the West the trees have been planted in plantations for use in medicines as Western research (there have been about 500 studies in the last 20-30 years) seems to have proved that the leaves and extracts from them are helpful in macular degeneration, improve the cognitive functions including age-related memory loss associated with Alzheimer’s and age-related dementia.
 They can also help in cases of depression, attention problems, information-processing and other neuropsychological problems.
 They also help with relieving PMT/PMS symptoms, tinnitus, vertigo, and in preventing altitude sickness.
 Studies have also found that they can arrest liver fibrosis associated with chronic hepatitis B and the bioflavonoids protect the cell walls and improve blood circulation.
 The leaves are also a help in cardio-vascular diseases.

-The seeds have to be thoroughly cooked before they are eaten as they contain a toxin, but when roasted they are said to taste.
+The trees change colour in autumn and the oldest one in The seeds have to be thoroughly cooked before they are eaten as they contain a toxin, but when roasted they are said to taste.
 Like pinenuts or sweet chestnuts.

 It is thought that the tree population was depleted due to deforestation, but even though there are no conservation projects to protect the ginkgo trees, there are so many planted around the world and their health benefits are widely known, so it is unlikely that they will face extinction at least in the near future.